2008 Shimano Stella SW : The Review

 The line roller

-Wide, beautifully finished in black, and very light to spin.
+Wide enough for very thick leaders, hard finished in black, and is very light to spin.

 The bail wire

-The arrow points to the lever that engages the rubber ring to stop the rotor from moving during a cast.
+Simple and reliable, and the arrow points the lever which engages the rubber brake ring (shown earlier) to hold the rotor still during a cast.

-And finally, the back of the line roller
+And finally, the back of the bail arm

-This reel is not for everyone, nor it is something that people won't be able to live without.
+In my book, the eternal debate of "Saltiga Z vs Stella SW" is over with a clear winner.
+It was debatable when the Saltiga Z went head to head with the 2001 Stella SW, but that groundbreaking Daiwa simply stands no chance against this latest reincarnation of the Stella.
+This new SW is not for everyone, nor is it something that people won't be able to live without.
 It's just a beautiful expression of what humans can achieve in absolute refinement, luxury, and engineering perfection when money is not an object, and I simply wanted to share this expression with you.

 March, 1st, 2009